kevin-rs/autogpt/README.md

 When tasked by ManagerGPT, DesignerGPT will:

-- Create mockups and wireframes of the application's interface, ensuring a user-friendly and intuitive design.
+- Create mockups and wireframes of the application's interface using imgget AI api, ensuring a user-friendly and intuitive design.
 - Select colors, fonts, and layouts that align with your project's branding and aesthetic.
 - TODO: Collaborate with other agents to integrate design elements seamlessly into the final product.